-Rapper Kanye West draws crowd to 1st event as candidate
+Kanye West criticizes Harriet Tubman at his political rally

 Speaking without a microphone, West became tearful at one point while talking about his mother, who died following plastic surgery complications in 2007.

-West has missed the deadline to qualify for the ballot in several states, and it’s unclear if he is willing or able to collect enough signatures required to qualify in others.
+West missed the deadline to qualify for the ballot in several states, and it was unclear if he was willing or able to collect enough signatures required to qualify in others.
 Last week, he qualified to appear on Oklahoma’s presidential ballot, the first state where he met the requirements before the filing deadline.

-West needs to collect 10,000 signatures by noon Monday to appear on the South Carolina ballot, according to state law.
+West needed to collect 10,000 signatures by noon Monday to appear on the South Carolina ballot, according to state law.
 The entertainer tweeted out a list of locations around the Charleston area where petitions could be signed.
 Email to an address purportedly associated with the campaign was not returned Sunday afternoon.

 West, who is married to reality television star Kim Kardashian West, initially announced his candidacy on July 4.